Hypfer/deye-microinverter-cloud-free/Readme.md

 - Deye SUN600G3-EU-230

-it should also be the same for other inverters of the same series including rebrands such as Bosswerk.
+it should also be the same for other inverters of the same series including rebrands such as Bosswerk.<br/>
-If you've verified that it works, feel free to extend this list.
+If you have verified that it works with another device, feel free to extend this list.

 ## Preamble

-Compared to traditional PV setups where a single large inverter is connected to strings of many PV Panels, in a microinverter Setup, you have one small inverter for every PV Panel, every 2 PV Panels or occasionally even every 4 PV Panels.
+Compared to traditional PV setups where a single large inverter is connected to strings of many PV Panels, in a microinverter Setup, you have one small inverter for every 1-4 PV Panels.

 There are up- and downsides to both of these topologies but that is for now out of scope for this document.

-What is interesting about these microinverters is that due to their cheap price of 150-200€ (2023-03-08), they immensely reduce the initial investment required to get into solar power generation, making it accessible for almost everyone.
+What you need to know is that microinverters are cheaper and scaled-down versions of their larger brothers.

+Because they only cost 150-200€ they make getting into solar power generation accessible for many more people than ever before.
-Paired with two PV Panels that have also gotten remarkably cheap in recent years, you're looking at an investment of at most 1000€ to get free energy from the sun.
+Paired with two PV Panels you're looking at an investment of at most 1000€ to get free energy from the sun.

-Additionally, not requiring huge amounts of roof space for many panels to make sense financially can also enable people who don't own house and roof to get into solar power.
-Many gardens and balconies have more than enough space to house 1-4 solar panels.
+Additionally, because you only need few panels for the setup to make sense financially, often a balcony or garden can be enough for a small solar setup.
+This is especially interesting for people living in rental properties.

 ### Word of warning